FatimaIdris1/CDE_Git_Linux_circle7/README.md

 ## Project Overview

-This project was a group assignment focused on analyzing the **Parch and Posey dataset**.
+This project was completed as part of the **CDE Data Engineering Bootcamp** under the **Git and Linux module**.
-The objective was to explore sales, accounts, sales representatives, regions, and web events data using **PostgreSQL**.
+The task focused on analyzing the **Parch and Posey dataset** to explore sales, accounts, sales representatives, regions, and web events data using **PostgreSQL**.

-As a team, we collaborated to design queries that answered key business questions and structured our findings into a presentation.
+As a team, we collaborated to design SQL queries that answered key business questions and structured our findings into a presentation.

 The work was carried out by **CDE Circle 7** members:
 - Fatima Idris